 \section{Introduction}

 Entropy and its generalization pressure are basic concepts imported from statistical physics into information theory and dynamical systems.
 Usually the state space has been the set of labelings by elements of a finite alphabet of the vertices of the integer lattice $\Z^d$, which then acts on this set of configurations by shifts in the coordinate directions.
-There has also been interest in such thermodynamical models related to labelings of other graphs, including trees and Cayley graphs of other groups and semigroups, and even arbitrary countable sets, see for example \cites{BergerYe1990,BergerYe1998,BP1994,BPS1995,BW2002,BW2004,Eggarter1974, MairesseMarcovici2017,MHZ1974,Preston1974,Runnels1967,Spitzer1975}.
-Piantadosi \cite{Piantadosi2008} and the current authors \cites{PS2018,PS2019}, unaware of the work of Burton, Pfister, and Steif \cite{BPS1995}, obtained infinite series formulas for the topological entropy of the golden mean (also called ``hard core" or ``hard square") shift of finite type (SFT) on the free group and free semigroup on a finite number $k$ of generators.
-The current authors also proved the existence of topological entropy for {subshifts} on trees and, for the golden mean subshift, convergence to it by strip approximations analogous to those of Marcus and Pavlov \cites{Pavlov2012,MarcusPavlov2013}.
-Burton, Pfister, and Steif proved the existence of pressure on the free group or semigroup on two generators, gave an infinite series formula for it, and showed that the variational principle for pressure can fail on trees.
-(Although they treated the case of the free group on two generators and the full $2$-tree, they mentioned that the results would extend to all homogeneous $k$-trees with $k \geq 3$.)
+There has also been interest in such thermodynamical models related to labelings of other graphs, including trees and Cayley graphs of other groups and semigroups, and even arbitrary countable sets, see for example \cites{BergerYe1990,BergerYe1998,BP1994,BPS1995,BW2002,BW2004,Eggarter1974, MairesseMarcovici2017,MHZ1974,Preston1974,Runnels1967,Spitzer1975}. {Burton, Pfister, and Steif \cite{BPS1995} gave an infinite series formula for the pressure on the free group or semigroup on two generators and showed that the variational principle for pressure can fail on trees; in fact there is an equilibrium state, which is a Gibbs state, if and only if the interaction matrix has constant row sums.} (Although they treated the case of the free group on two generators and the full $2$-tree, they mentioned that the results would extend to all homogeneous $k$-trees with $k \geq 3$.)
+Piantadosi \cites{PiantadosiThesis,Piantadosi2008} and the current authors \cites{PS2018,PS2019}, unaware of the work of Burton, Pfister, and Steif \cite{BPS1995}, obtained infinite series formulas for the topological entropy of the golden mean (also called ``hard core" or ``hard square") shift of finite type (SFT) on the free group and free semigroup on a finite number $k$ of generators.
+The current authors \cites{PS2018,PS2019} also proved the existence of topological entropy for {subshifts} on trees and, for the golden mean subshift, convergence to it by strip approximations analogous to those of Marcus and Pavlov \cites{Pavlov2012,MarcusPavlov2013}.